learn-co-curriculum/dsc-matrix-factorization-als/README.md

 - Introduce a learning function for optimal matrix decomposition
 - Learn how ALS functions by alternating between two regularization parameters to reduce loss
-- Understand how ALS is implemented in Spark.
+- Understand how ALS is implemented in Spark

 ## Recap Matrix Factorization